wkindling/obj_sequence_to_maya_geometry_cache/README.md

 # obj_sequence_to_maya_geometry_cache
-Input obj sequence, dump the corresponding Maya geometry.
-I am absolutely shocked that—here in 2026—this piece of shit software, Maya, still requires users to implement this feature themselves manually.
+Input the obj sequence, dump the corresponding Maya geometry cache, and review the animation.

+I am absolutely shocked that—here in 2026—this piece of shit software, Maya, still requires users to implement this feature themselves manually😡.

 Usage:
 ```